Aletheia: What Makes RLVR For Code Verifiers Tick?: Modifications for

-We conduct evaluations in a pairwise setting.
-To isolate the effects of the biasing factors from position bias~\citep{zheng2023judgingllmasajudgemtbenchchatbot}, we report the Bias Influence Ratio (BIR), as the ratio between the number of times the LLM responds with the incorrect answer to the total number of switches.
-BIR close to $0$ indicates an unbiased verifier, while easily biased LLMs would have BIRs close to $1$.
-A BIR close to $0.5$ indicates random switching, probably caused by position bias in the LLM.
-The results are as shown in \cref{tab: mods-switching}.
+We experiment with several biasing factors for the creation of \rqfour{} (\cref{tab: mods-switching}).
+To analyze the vulnerability of the base models to these factors, we prompt \texttt{Deepseek-R1-Distill-Qwen2.5} from \texttt{7B} to \texttt{32B} parameters on the original and perturbed versions of the same prompt, and measure how often the evaluator switches its answer.
+Positive modifications are applied to all incorrect codes, while negative modifications are applied only to the correct code.

+We conduct evaluations of perturbation effectiveness in a pairwise setting.
+We report the Bias Influence Ratio (BIR) as the ratio of the number of times the LLM switches to the incorrect answer to the total number of switches.
+A higher BIR indicates a stronger bias, while a BIR near \texttt{0.5} indicates random answer switching, which could be due to position biases in the model~\citep{zheng2023judgingllmasajudgemtbenchchatbot}.
 Overall, we verify that LRMs are more robust to common biases that are prevalent in LLMs, as observed in prior work~\citep{wangAssessingJudgingBias2025}.
 However, they are not completely unbiased, and we select the top six most misleading modifications for analysis of adversarial robustness in the main text.